Social Media Restrictions for Under 16s

 Rationale for limiting social media use to over-16s

-The government has explained the proposal as an attempt to ‘shift the paradigm’ of social media use from one based on user engagement to one that contains an expectation that operators exercise social responsibility to ensure the safety of their users.
+The government explained that the laws were aimed to ‘shift the paradigm’ of social media use from one based on user engagement to one that contains an expectation that operators exercise social responsibility to ensure the safety of their users.

 The government has identified numerous harmful aspects of social media use by young people, including bullying, abuse, viewing misogynistic and violent content and preoccupation with body image.
 It has also cited the difficulties parents experience in regulating social media use as another reason the changes are needed.

-The Bill has been criticised for a range of reasons, including the haste with which it has been prepared and the likelihood that the changes will lead to tech companies gathering even more personal information about users.
-Opponents of the proposed changes include the Australian Human Rights Commission, which has stated that the laws have the potential to ‘significantly interfere with the rights of children and young people’.
+Opponents included the Australian Human Rights Commission, which stated that the laws have the potential to ‘significantly interfere with the rights of children and young people’.

-Many critics view the changes as likely to be ineffective in keeping young people off social media.
-Young people will likely find ways around the laws, and furthermore, the laws prevent children from holding accounts but they do not prevent them from viewing content from someone else’s account or from viewing contact without being logged in.
-In the case of YouTube, for example, a young person will not be able to have an account, to be logged in, or to post comments.
-However, they will still be able to view content.
+Many critics viewed the changes as likely to be ineffective in keeping young people off social media as they do not prevent young people from viewing content from someone else’s account or from viewing content without being logged in.

-The aims of the Bill have also been questioned by those who see social media as playing a positive role in the lives of young people – for example, as a medium for constructive activities such as activism and by allowing teenagers to access important social support such as peer groups for those who identify as LQBTI and do not have a supportive offline community.
+The changes were also questioned by those who saw social media as playing a positive role in the lives of young people – for example, as a medium for constructive activities such as activism and a way of allowing teenagers access to important social support.

-Others have hailed the proposals as overdue and necessary to protect young people.
+Others hailed the proposals as overdue and necessary to protect young people.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.